BOERNE AQUAPLEX

 • Business Office, Records Storage, Flex Workspace, and Announcer’s Booth for coaches, service providers, and officials with a large glass front to facilitate operations of scoreboards, timing equipment, A/V, and pool management.

-• Fixed Bleachers located above the Locker Rooms and accessible via stairs and an elevator serving as the primary viewing area.
+• Spectator Seating located on the second level and accessible via stairs and an elevator serving as the primary viewing area.

 • Retractable Bleachers located on the pool deck area for handicapped seating and the primary staging area for athletes, coaches, and instruction pupils.